Sullyg52/photo-mosaic/README.md

 Here, near the bottom of the main() function, you can change what directory the outputted mosaic will save in and what name it will save as.
 Make sure to keep the file extension as .jpg.

-5. Once you have configured everything to your liking, run '''python mosaic.py''' from the project directory to create your photo mosaic!
+5. Once you have configured everything to your liking, run `python mosaic.py` from the project directory to create your photo mosaic!